chase-rindlisbacher/chase-rindlisbacher.github.io/README.md

 VITE_LOTR_API_BEARER_TOKEN={a_valid_lotr_api_bearer_token}

 I will provide one to you in my project submission.
 The API is free to use, but they require a bearer token for certain routes on the API that the characterinformation pages require.
+To receive a bearer token of your own, simple navigate to this url, https://the-one-api.dev/, and sign up for the page by providing an email.
+It will immediately show you your Access Token upon logging in.
 In the root directory you are ready to run these commands:
 1. npm install
 2. npm run dev